The Explicit Sato-Tate Conjecture and Densities Pertaining to Lehmer-Type Questions: Introduction and Statement of Results

-Let $q=e^{2\pi iz}$ with $\im(z)>0$, and let { } be a normalized Hecke eigenform, i.e. a newform, without complex multiplication.
+be a cusp form of even weight $k\geq2$ and level $N$ such that $a_f(1)=1$ and $f$ is an eigenform of all Hecke operators and of the Atkin-Lehner involutions $\mid_k W(N)$ and $\mid_k W(Q_p)$ for all $p\mid N$.
+For brevity, we call such a cusp form a {\it newform}.
+(See \cite[Chapter 5, Section 2]{OnoBook} for further details and discussion.)
+Furthermore, we require that $f$ not have complex multiplication (CM).
 Deligne's proof of the Weil conjectures implies (among many other things) that if $p$ is prime, then there exists an angle $\theta_p\in[0,\pi]$ such that